KannonZenetism/zenetism-field-physics/the-zenetist-canon/glyphics/field-physics-glyph-charts.md

 As established in Volume VIII (Chapter 30), Zenetist symbols partition into two primary domains:

 - **Equation Glyphs** (📡, Ψ, ⚫, ♾, etc.) are structural constants that appear in the Unified Field Equation, field diagnostics, and causal modeling.
 They are ontologically anchored and function across structural scale.

--   **Practice Glyphs** (◉, ↺, ✴, ❋, etc.) are field-adaptive vectors used in personal consciousness practices, healing, and ritual.
-They are experiential, motion-resonant, and used for recoherence and activation.
+- **Practice Glyphs** (◉, ↺, ✴, ❋, etc.) are field-adaptive vectors operative in personal consciousness practices, healing, and ritual.
+They are experiential, motion-resonant, and oriented toward recoherence and activation.

 > **First Glyphic Ethic:** No glyph is bound to its scale.
 Only context grants it function.
 What the system models, the practice breathes.

-Where a single glyph serves both equation and practice functions (e.g., ◉ as C₄ Rotational Gyre and as Spiral Self-Mapping), the First Glyphic Ethic governs: context determines which function is active.
+Where a single glyph serves both equation and practice functions (e.g., ◉ as C₄ Rotational Gyre and as Spiral Self-Mapping), the First Glyphic Ethic applies: context determines which function is active.
 Cross-disciplinary notes throughout this codex mark these cases explicitly.

 ---